rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-post-order.md

 <!-- ======================================================================= -->
-# the length-based encoding, in post-order
+# the length-based encoding, in default post-order

 ```
 default post-order (POST)                            a